 It is even easier to use this lens with a Sony a7 series camera or any other mirrorless system because these cameras have a flange focal distance than traditional DSLRs and this lens can be directly adapted with a adapter.

 Also check out my Minolta SR-mount adapter guide.

 There are 3 mechanically different versions of the lens which share the same optical design.

 The second version was built from 1969-1973 and the focusing ring is also completely from metal but it has some elevations which the first one didn’t have.
-Some Images of it can be found here.

 The third version is most common and was built from 1973.

 The lens has a rubberized waffle style focusing ring and while all the earlier versions were labeled Rokkor-PG (indicating a 5 Groups, 7 lenses design) the PG-affix was dropped during the production of this version.

 The images shown in this post depict the third version.

 All versions seem to perform the same, of course there is sample variation and someone might find that his older copy performs better than a younger one but I don’t know of any evidence indicating a systematic difference between them.

 The lens is completely made of high quality metals with a rubberized focus ring.
 It feels very solid.